Berkshire County Court Records

 - Online: Use the eCourts portal to search by the decedent's name, the docket number, or the name of the personal representative or guardian.
 Probate docket entries, scheduled hearings, and some filings are available electronically.

 - In person: Visit the Berkshire Probate and Family Court at 44 Bank Row during regular business hours.
-The Register’s office maintains physical case files, will deposits, and accounting records that can be reviewed at the counter.
+The Register's office maintains physical case files, will deposits, and accounting records that you can review at the counter.

 - By mail: Send a written request to the Berkshire Probate and Family Court at 44 Bank Row, Pittsfield, MA 01201.
-Provide the decedent’s full legal name, date of death (if known), docket number, and a description of the documents requested.
+Include the decedent's full legal name, date of death (if known), docket number, and a description of the documents you need.
 Include payment for estimated copy fees.

 Guardianship and Conservatorship

-Guardianship petitions for incapacitated adults require the filing of a medical certificate from a licensed physician, a clinical team report (for certain cases), and a proposed care plan.
+Guardianship petitions for incapacitated adults require a medical certificate from a licensed physician, a clinical team report (for certain cases), and a proposed care plan.
 These filings are governed by M.G.L. c.
-190B, Article V. The court appoints a Rogers monitor or reviews treatment plans when the incapacitated person is subject to extraordinary medical decisions.
+190B, Article V. The court appoints a Rogers monitor or reviews treatment plans when the incapacitated person faces extraordinary medical decisions.
 Annual reports from guardians and conservators are filed with the Register and become part of the case record, though medical evaluations may carry restricted access.

 Probate Fees